semiviral/Convex/README.md

 # Convex, an IRC library

- Convex is an IRC library that (tries) to achieve idiomatic simplicty.
+ Convex is an IRC library that (tries) to be as idiomatic and intuitive as possible, without restricting customisability and overall control.

- This library targets ASP/.NET Core 3.0

 # Implementing the IPlugin interface